 - Avoid Stimulants – Coffee might work wonders for you on shift or before you start but having one when you get home or even at the end of your shift isn’t the best idea.
 It will keep you up and make sleeping even harder.

 - Limit Shift Changes – It can take time for your body to adjust to your new sleeping pattern, which is why it’s best to try and avoid or at least limit to many shift changes.
-Alternating form day to night every other day is not healthy and you’ll begin to find your body clock spin out of control.
+Alternating from day to night every other day is not healthy and you’ll begin to find your body clock spin out of control.
+Also please consider this when asking for overtime, yes you want to help out more and gain more pay but your health is more important.

 Sleep is the most important part if you find yourself on the night shift, it can be hard making the switch but once you’ve found yourself in a regular pattern, you’ll begin to see improvements and that the night shift isn’t filled with as much dread as you first thought.